Mihail Manoilescu: 1940s, imprisonment and death

 The responsibility for the Transylvanian compromise weighed heavily on him later in the following year, when the Iron Guard, revived by the leadership of Horia Sima, came to government and proclaimed the National Legionary State; it refused to appoint Manoilescu to any leadership position.
 He did however continue to serve as Foreign Minister during the short-lived First Antonescu cabinet, bringing the overall duration of his 1940 term to 70 days (July 4 to September 14).
 After the Iron Guard's 1941 Rebellion, he remained present on the political stage as a supporter of Ion Antonescu's dictatorship (see Romania during World War II).
 In autumn 1940, he represented his country to Rome, where he attempted to persuade Italian officials to look into information about Hungarian violence in Northern Transylvania, and, in July 1942, traveled to the Independent State of Croatia to meet with Otto Franges, his collaborator on an overview of Southeast European economy.

 On October 12, 1944, as Romania signed an armistice with the United Nations, Manoilescu was jailed without trial for 14 months, during which time he was expelled from his position at the Polytechnic Institute.
 Because of the bad sanitary conditions in prison, he became sick with endemic typhus, and sent to the hospital for contagious diseases in Colentina.
 Set free in December 1945, he resumed work on his unfinished writings, and became an advocate of harvesting geothermal power in Romania (his innovations in the field were patented on the name of his son, Alexandru Manoilescu).
-He was once again jailed by Communist Romanian authorities on December 19, 1948, and was brought first to Jilava prison, and then to the prison of Ocnele Mari.
-While being held there, Manoilescu became, together with the philosopher Petre Ţuţea, a members of an "underground academy" organized by inmates.
+He was once again jailed by Communist Romanian authorities on December 19, 1948, and was brought first to Jilava Prison, and then to the prison of Ocnele Mari.
+While being held there, Manoilescu became, together with the philosopher Petre Țuțea, a members of an "underground academy" organized by inmates.

 Manoilescu was ultimately brought to Sighet Prison, where he died at the end of 1950.
 Typhus had left him with heart problems, which were aggravated in detention; with no medical attention, this led to his death; his body was buried in a common grave.
 In 1951, although deceased, he was brought to trial by a civil court for his journalistic activities.
 On April 12, 1952, he was sentenced in absentia to 15 years in prison, 10 years deprivation of civil rights, and confiscation of all property, a measure which is thought to be unprecedented.
 His family was told of his death only in May 1958.